 Though it’s more likely you’ll find them outdoors, they could easily invade your basement or other areas where you’d least expect them to be.
 Use caution when in areas that haven’t been cleaned in a while, or appear dark and full of spider webs.

 Desert Recluse Spiders

-Though often confused with the more renowned brown recluse spider (which is found nowhere near San Diego), the desert recluse also uses necrotizing venom to repel predators.
+Though often confused with the more renowned brown recluse spider, the desert recluse also uses necrotizing venom to repel predators.

 Necrotic venoms affect the tissues on the body by essentially destroying them.
 One small bite can cause a lesion, sore, or crater-like wound on the bite site.
 In some cases, victims must seek serious medical attention to repair the affected area.
 Necrosis can be fatal in extreme cases, though this is rare when induced from the venom of a spider bite.

 This is different from a black widow bite in one key way: the black widow’s venom attacks your nervous system, the recluse’s venom eats away at your tissue.

 Moreover, desert recluse spiders aren’t aggressive, and their bites occur in defense of their own well-being.
 If your property is strewn with these spiders, it’s possible they could get into your beach blankets, tents or clothing, where they can become trapped and bite the first part of your body that comes in contact.

 Although there are occasional reports of brown recluse bites, brown recluses are typically not found in San Diego.